 This past month (January 2025), the U.S. Surgeon General (2) noted that alcohol is the third leading preventable cause of cancer in the United States, after tobacco and obesity.

-My grandmother drank a lot of alcohol and lived long so why should I give up?
+My grandmother drank a lot of alcohol and lived long, so why should I give up?

 I’m often told (in response to my articles or conversation), “well my grandmother (or father) drank a lot and they lived past 80.”
-Or, “You can drink a few glasses a week and it’s actually good for you.”
+Or, “You can drink a few glasses a week, and it’s actually good for you.”
 Or, “I love drinking alcohol.
 Don’t be a killjoy!
-And anyway I don’t believe these findings, there’s no much conflicting information out there and I will take my chances they’re wrong.”
+And anyway I don’t believe these findings, there’s no much conflicting information out there, and I will take my chances they’re wrong.”

 Sadly, it’s just not that simple!

-Health risk is based on several factors
+Health risks are based on several factors

-Whichever way you want to slice and dice it, when you reduce or eliminate alcohol intake you can lower the risk of developing alcohol-related cancers.
+Whichever way you want to slice and dice it, when you reduce or eliminate alcohol intake, you can lower the risk of developing alcohol-related cancers.

 Again, the evidence indicates that the more alcohol a person drinks—particularly the more alcohol a person drinks regularly over time—the higher his or her risk of developing an alcohol-associated cancer.
 (2)

-There are 4 ways alcohol can cause cancer
+Here are 4 ways alcohol can cause cancer

-3. 3.
-Alcohol also alters the levels of many hormones, including oestrogen, which can increase breast cancer risk.
+- 3. Alcohol also alters the levels of many hormones, including oestrogen, which can increase breast cancer risk.

 Who is most at risk?